jklsnt/taproot3/src/corners/huxley/ignoreValuenexPlannin.md

 - style the button || done
 - add the valunex logo on the top
 - change the colors around? || done
+- experiment with hover and such || done
 - test out performance on less beefy machine
-- experiment with hover and such || done
 - try out other csvs
 - package? comment? idk.

 - fix the hard coded!
 - fix the starting position + timeline || done
-- look into extensions
+- look into extensions || done
-	- tooltips!
+	- tooltips! || done

 - make electron app?